marcourbano/Stack-Buffer-Overflow/README.md

 - **offset**: this is the effective distance between buffer start and return address within the stack.
 - **overflow**: the series of characters that will overflow the buffer.
 - **retn**: the value we want to write within the EIP, that is the value that will overwrite the return address within the stack frame.
 - **padding**: it is used to <ins>make room between the effective malicious code and the return address.
 The reason of adding a padding, that is composed by a set of NOP (No OPeration statement), is that the payload we're gonna try to execute could not be placed exactly near the return address because of memory allocation.
-Using a NOP Sled will allow us to execute our exploit more reliably.<ins>
+Using a NOP Sled will allow us to execute our exploit more reliably.</ins>
 - **payload**: the effective malicious code to be executed by the processor.
 It is made by hexadecimal values that represent assembly code.

 Executing this script with the cyclic pattern as payload will crash the server and overwrite the return address with a 4 byte substring from that.